Aref-Akminasi/aws-developer-associate/Kinesis.md

 ## Kinesis Data Streams - Ordering

-- Records at the same shard are proccesed in the order they were added
+- Records at the same shard are processed in the order they were added
 - Records that shares the same partition goes to the same shard (ordering)
 - the consumer for a specific shard, and for records with the same partition key, will be the same.